Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 title: 'The Array API Standard in SciPy'
 published: October 4, 2023
 authors: [lucas-colley]
-description: "How can SciPy use the Array API Standard to achieve array library interoperability?"
+description: 'How can SciPy use the Array API Standard to achieve array library interoperability?'
-category: [Array API]
+category: [Array API, Internship]
 featuredImage:
   src: /posts/scipy-array-api/scipy-array-api-illustration.png
   alt: 'An illustration of three cartoon characters - CuPy Cube, SciPy Snake and PyTorch Flame - together (happily!) under a tree with green leaves bearing the Consortium for Python Data API Standards logo ("DataAPIs") on a brown background.
 CuPy Cube and PyTorch Flame are made up of the CuPy and PyTorch logos respectively, with smiley faces and stick legs.
 SciPy Snake is a green snake with a red tongue, wearing sunglasses with SciPy logos for lenses.'